ArchipelagoMW/Archipelago/worlds/tunic/docs/en_Tunic.md

 The [player options page for this game](../player-options) contains all the options you need to configure and export a config file.

+## I haven't played TUNIC before.

+**Play vanilla first.** It is **_heavily discouraged_** to play this randomizer before playing the vanilla game, moreso than most other games in Archipelago.
+It is recommended that you achieve both endings in the vanilla game before playing the randomizer.

 ## What does randomization do to this game?

 In the TUNIC Randomizer, every item in the game is randomized.
 All chests, key item pickups, instruction manual pages, hero relics,